Milan Špinka

 Milan Špinka (5 May 1951 – 14 August 2024) was a Czech speedway rider.
 He earned ten international caps for the Czechoslovakia national speedway team.

 Speedway career

 Špinka won the gold medal at the Individual Ice Speedway World Championship in the 1974 Individual Ice Speedway World Championship.
 He also won a silver and bronze medal at the Championships.

-In 1970, he was selected for the Czechoslovakia junior team for their tour of Britain.
+In 1970, Špinka was selected for the Czechoslovakia junior team for their tour of Britain.
 In 1974, he represented his country in a test series against England.

-He rode in two world longtrack finals in 1973 and 1974.
+Špinka rode in two world longtrack finals in 1973 and 1974.

-He rode in the top tier of British Speedway from 1979 to 1983, riding for Ipswich Witches and Swindon Robins.
+Špinka rode in the top tier of British Speedway from 1979 to 1983, riding for Ipswich Witches and Swindon Robins.